TylerYep/stanfordkarel/README.md

 - Autograde more worlds, broken down by assignment
 - Allow students to autograde their own work
 - Accessibility for visually-impaired students (using ascii karel)

+### Minor TODOs
+- Use f2string to convert all f strings to format strings for Python 3.5 compatibility